12th Armoured Regiment (India): History

 The Regiment had the honour of participating in the annual Republic Day parade in 2004 and 2005.

-The Regiment was presented the ‘President’s Standards’ at Babina on 19 October 2010 by the then President of India, Mrs Prathiba Patil.
+The Regiment was presented the ‘President's Standards’ at Babina on 19 October 2010 by the then President of India, Mrs Prathiba Patil.

+The regiment was awarded GOC-in-C, South Western Command Unit Citation in 2018.

 Regimental Insignia

 The cap badge of the unit has crossed lances and pennons, with the numeral 12 at the crossing, with the regimental motto inscribed on a scroll below in Devanagari script.
 The cap badge is in silver plate for officers and nickel plate for other ranks.
 The motto of the regiment is "Shauryamev Jeevnam" which means 'life with valour'.